l2beat/l2beat/packages/frontend/src/content/pages/terms-of-service.md

 ## 11. Governing Law and Jurisdiction
 These Terms are governed by the laws of Poland, without regard to its conflict of law principles.
 Any disputes arising from these Terms or your use of the Website shall be finally settled under the Arbitration Rules of the Court of Arbitration at the Polish Chamber of Commerce in Warsaw in force on the date of commencement of the proceeding by an arbitrator or arbitrators appointed in accordance with the said Rules.
-L2BEAT does not endorse, guarantee, or assume responsibility for any third-party products or services, including those available through Layer 2 projects or other respective authors and organizations.

 ## 12. Miscellaneous